John Falchetto/AFP/Getty Images

 Kaila Jones/TC Palm/USA Today Network/Imagn Images

-Nicolette Mariano, CEO and aquaculture biologist for her oyster farm, Treasure Coast Shellfish, secures oysters from the farm's dockside nursery in Sebastian, Florida, on Wednesday.
+Nicolette Mariano, CEO and aquaculture biologist for her oyster farm, Treasure Coast Shellfish, secures oysters from the farm's dockside nursery in Sebastian, Florida.

 Damon Higgins/Palm Beach Daily News/USA Today Network via Imagn Images